 I contract out as a writer, and was asked to cover the Inside Bitcoins conference.
 They had the option of international wire, PayPal or bitcoin.
 I chose bitcoin.
 I sent them my invoice (we denominated in USD), they sent me my fee in bitcoin at the market rate, and I had the money in my CoinJar instantly.
 No $25.00 wire fee, no international transfer delays.
 I invoiced then had the money that day.
 Because I use CoinJar I was also able to spend it on dinner that night using my Swipe card.

 Step 1 – Get a wallet

 For this example I’m using CoinJar, but there are plenty of services that do the same thing.
-The key aspects are that you can convert bitcoin to cash, instantly, and the bitcoin to cash exchange rate is better than the foreign exchange rates (CoinJar is 1%, so no problem).
+The key aspects are that you can convert bitcoin to cash, instantly, and the exchange rate is better than forex rates (CoinJar is 1%, so no problem).

 Step 2 – Show your client